anupamsr/ut-test/README.md

 Licence
 ======
 <pre>
-This tool was originally written for eBay/PayPal Inc. while was working on contract there, in Chennai.
-Due to unethical behaviour of PayPal staff, namely Shahid Khan (Sr. Manager Innovation Programs in 2012, seated in San Jose) and his underling Ramki Subramanian (MTS 2, Architect in 2012, seated in Chennai) where they claimed that I had no right of acknowledgement on the work because I was on contractor and thus inferior to ask for a certificate, and due to political maneuvers that led me to lose 4500 USD, I have decided to release this product under GNU GPL v 3, except that it CANNOT BE USED in ANY FORM in PayPal Inc, eBay Inc, and all of its subsidiaries, and all of those who in past have been or are in present involved with above mentioned people or companies.
+This tool was originally written for eBay/PayPal Inc. when I was working as a contractor there in Chennai.
+Due to unethical behaviour of PayPal staff, specifically Shahid Khan (Sr. Manager Innovation Programs in 2012, seated in San Jose) and his underling Ramki Subramanian (MTS 2, Architect in 2012, seated in Chennai), where they claimed that I had no right of acknowledgement on the work done becase I was a contractor and thus too inferior to ask for a certificate, and due to political maneuvers that led me to lose 4500 USD specifically put for the purpose of completion of this tool, I have decided to release this product under GNU GPL v 3 but with this exception:

+This product, in any variation, CANNOT BE USED in ANY FORM, even for study purposes in PayPal Inc., eBay Inc., any and all of its subsidiaries, and all of those who in present are or in past have been involved with above mentioned people or companies.
 </pre>